SoftwareAG/sagdevops-templates/templates/sag-exx-c-rpc-server/README.md

 # EntireX RPC Server for C

-The current template provisions an Apama installation, creates an Apama correlator instance and deploys a simple Apama application.
+The current template provisions an EntireX RPC Server for C.

-This template demonstrates in detail all possible Apama correlator configurations that can be applied using a product template.
-Use this template as a reference when provisioning Apama correlator instances.
+This template demonstrates in detail how to install the EntireX Core component, creates and configures an RPC Server for C. Use this template as a reference when provisioning EntireX RPC Server for C instances.

 ## Requirements

 ### Supported Software AG releases

-* Apama 10.2 and higher
+* EntireX 10.3 and higher
-* Command Central 10.2 and higher
+* Command Central 10.3 and higher

 ### Supported platforms